vbg3008/Ai-Todo/README.md

    - Ensure you have access to the Gemini API in your region

 4. **CORS Errors**

    - Make sure `CORS_ORIGIN` in backend `.env` matches your frontend URL
    - Restart the backend server after changing environment variables

+5. **Backend Connection Issues**
+   - Run the health check: `cd backend && npm run test`
+   - Check if the server is running on the correct port
+   - Verify no other service is using port 5000
+   - Check the server logs for error messages

 ## Design Decisions